 (Post restored from Autosave)

 Autosave – Additional Information

 Content Recovery – Session Expired

 If your login session expires, WordPress remembers where you were.
-Log in again and continue working from where you left off …
+This allows you to log in again and continue working from where you left off …

-WordPress also warns you if the backup of the post you are working on is not the same as the version showing in the content editor and gives you the opportunity to restore your saved version.
+WordPress also warns you if the backup of the post you are working on is different from the version displayed in the editor and gives you the opportunity to restore your autosaved backup version.

-(’The backup of this post in your browser is different from the version below.’ warning)
+(’The backup of this post in your browser is different from the version below.
+Restore the backup.’ warning)

 Content Recovery – Loss Of Internet Connection

 WordPress can also help you recover content if you lose your internet connection …